Nazareth Inscription: Analysis

 Scholars have analysed the language and style of the Nazareth inscription and attempted to date it.
 It has been discussed in the context of tomb-robbery in antiquity.

 Francis de Zulueta dates the inscription, based on the style of lettering, to between 50 B.C. and A.D.
 50, but most likely around the turn of the era.
 As the text uses the plural form "gods", Zulueta concluded it most likely came from the Hellenized district of the Decapolis.
 Like Zulueta, J. Spencer Kennard, Jr. noted that the reference to "Caesar" indicated that "the inscription must have been derived from somewhere in Samaria or Decapolis; Galilee was ruled by a client-prince until the reign of Claudius".

-It was once of interest to historians of the New Testament.
+It is of interest to historians of the New Testament.
 Some authors, citing the inscription's supposed Galilean origin, interpreted it as Imperial Rome's clear reaction to the empty tomb of Jesus and specifically as an edict of Claudius, who reigned AD 41-54.
 If the inscription was originally set up in Galilee, it can date no earlier than 44, the year Roman rule was imposed there.

-However, the 2020 isotope study of the marble published in the Journal of Archaeological Science clarified the origin of the tablet and points to another interpretation.
+A 2020 isotope study of the marble published in the Journal of Archaeological Science suggests another interpretation.
 The scientists took a sample from the back of the tablet, and used laser ablation to help determine the isotope ratio of the stone.
-The enrichment of carbon 13 and depletion of Oxygen 18 allowed a confident identification of the source of the marble as the upper quarry in the island of Kos.
+According to the authors of the study, the enrichment of carbon 13 and depletion of Oxygen 18 may identify the source of the marble as the upper quarry in the island of Kos.
 The team proposed that the edict was issued by Augustus after the desecration of the tomb of the Kos tyrant Nikias.

-There is no mention at all made in the Nazareth Inscription of abusing a corpse but only of moving corpses to other locations with wicked intent.
-It also mentions multiple bodies being taken from tombs, not just one.
-Kyle Harper, one of the authors of the 2020 study, said that the theory that the Nazareth Inscription was written by Augustus because of the abuse of Nikias' corpse, “has not yet been proven”.
-Israel has no marble, so any marble would necessarily have to come from elsewhere — most likely from a location on the route from Rome to Judaea —, and the poor Greek makes it unlikely that the inscription was made in a Greek-speaking area.